 Jim Weller

 I have been in tech for over 20 years.
 I am all about enabling architects, developers, engineers, and their stakeholders to succeed through collaboration, communication, and strategic thinking.
 I have lately focused on platform engineering, integration platforms, developer platforms, developer experience and public cloud because I think they can have a big impact.
 I have done helpdesk, desktop, infrastructure, system administration, web design, software engineering, and architecture.
 I have been a people leader and an individual contributor in all those roles.
-I have worked in higher education, retail, finance, consulting, and software
+I have worked in higher education, retail, finance, consulting, and software.

 I have seen enough failures and hype cycles to know that technology success is a socio-technical art, not an algorithm, playbook or a project plan.
 Programs, processes, paperwork, forms, templates, meetings, they are all proxies for culture, communication and outcomes.